 Sinus Surgery for Sinusitis

 In traditional sinus surgery, an opening is made into the sinus.
 The opening may be made from inside the mouth or through the skin of the face.
-See a picture of the locations of the facial (paranasal) sinuses.

 - There are a number of possible approaches depending on the location of the infected sinus and what the doctor prefers.